tonylaroche/tonylaroche.github.io/about-me.md

-[^1]: Communication, Collaboration, Distribution and Automation.
+[^More]: communication, collaboration, distribution and automation.